Mental health in Southeast Africa: Perspectives

 The Southeast African Great Lakes region has a long-standing tribal history of traditional medicine and practices.
 Although some slight progress has been made with the availability of mental health resources in these areas, still many people in rural Southeast Africa utilize traditional methods to treat mental illness.
 According to Vikram Patel, a global mental health expert and professor at the London School of Hygiene and Tropical Medicine, the stigmatization of mental illness is due to traditional and cultural methods of dealing with these situations and can only be changed through improved support, education, and greater awareness.
 In traditional Southeast Africa, when there is a situation in which there is a mental health concern, the patient is usually treated without their consent.
 For an example, if the patient is violent or destructive, he is sedated by the traditional healer or by family members in order to commence therapy, and people are often isolated or treated against their will in order to prevent patients from hurting themselves or others.
 In a CNN series, African Voices, leading psychiatrist Frank Njenga, states that when a patient has some form of illness such as depression or schizophrenia, community members and traditional healers often look at it as being possessed by demons or witchcraft.

 Causes of mental illnesses

 Some mental illnesses have been linked to an imbalance of chemicals in the brain called neurotransmitters.
 These neurotransmitters help nerve cells in the brain communicate.
 If these chemicals are out of balance or are not working properly, messages may not properly transmit through the brain, leading to symptoms of mental illness.
-In addition, defects in or Traumatic Brain Injury (TBI) to areas of the brain have also been linked to some mental conditions.
+In addition, defects in Traumatic Brain Injury (TBI) in areas of the brain have also been linked to some mental conditions.